Mum’s Chio Hua – the golden Nyonya jelly our family treasures

 Nyonya jelly © Adrian Cheah

-During the Chinese New Year season, the chio hua is available in Penang at places like the Pulau Tikus market.
-This jelly can keep for months in tins stored in the meat safe or in the refrigerator.
+During the Chinese New Year season, chio hua jelly can be found in Penang, especially at places like the Pulau Tikus market.
+It is said that the jelly can last for months when stored in airtight containers, either in the meat safe or in the refrigerator.

 ---------------------------------------------------------